esp-rs/book/src/writing-your-own-application/no-std-applications/understanding-esp-template.md

 - [rust-toolchain.toml]
     - Defines which Rust toolchain to use
     - Depending on your target this will use `nightly` or `esp`
-- [.cargo/config.toml]
-    - The Cargo configuration
-    - This defines a few options to correctly build the project
-    - Contains `runner = "espflash flash --monitor"` - this means you can just use `cargo run` to flash and monitor your code
-- .vscode/settings.json
-    - Settings for Visual Studio Code - if you are not using VSCode you can delete the whole folder
-- src/main.rs
-    - The main source file of the newly created project
-    - We will examine its content in the next section

 ## `main.rs`